Featured Image

 If you have installed one of our AWX pre-built images, you might occassionally want to look under the hood for troubleshooting.

 AWX is an open source community project, sponsored by Red Hat, that enables users to better control their community Ansible project use in IT environments.
-AWX is the upstream project from which the automation controller component is ultimately derived.
+AWX is the upstream project from which the Ansible Automation Controller component from RedHat is ultimately derived.

 If you want to get started with our prebuilt images, we have them on your favourite cloud already.
+Choose your cloud below to get started.
+The rest of the article assumes you have access to a system with AWX installed.

 Since version 18, AWX runs on Kubernetes and if you have prior Kubernetes experience, this should be a breeze.
 Prior versions of AWX run on native docker.
 In that case, docker management tools will come in handy.